Revenge season 2

-The second season of the ABC American television drama series Revenge started on September 30, 2012 on Sundays.
-An hour long recap show of the first season called "The First Chapter" was shown the week before the premiere on September 26, 2012 at 9:00 pm Eastern / 8:00 pm Central.
+The second season of the ABC American television drama series Revenge premiered on September 30, 2012.
+An hour-long recap show of the first season called The First Chapter was shown the week before the premiere on September 26, 2012.
 The series stars Madeleine Stowe and Emily VanCamp.
 The season premiere received mixed response from critics, with many praising the acting while criticizing the plot, saying that it didn't live up to the suspense of the first season.
 Reviews did improve as the season progressed.